andb0t/MLlab/README.md

 [![Build status](https://travis-ci.org/andb0t/MLlab.svg?branch=master)](https://travis-ci.org/andb0t)

-## Introduction
 This is an experimental platform independent machine learning library.
+Born from the desire to implement machine learning algorithms by hand, this project has grown over the past months and provides now basic algorithms for various classification and regression tasks.

 ## Implemented algorithms